aszarth/sampvoice_phone_and_radio/README.md

 from: https://github.com/aszarth/sampvoice_phone_and_radio/blob/master/gamemodes/gm_code_example.pwn

 and put it in your gamemode so players can switch talk stat to radio/local and connect/disconnect on radio frequencies

+# possible incompatibilities

+sadly some libs cannot work fine with sampvoice lib their repository is abandoned so i recommend to avoid some libs that could possibly cause conflicts: `#include <Pawn.RakNet>`, some `YSI`